Updated: July 2020

 2. Content Marketing

 Producing an assortment of content on a regular basis is a best practice not only on LinkedIn, but on other social networks too.
-Aside from the usual company updates, crafting unique content is crucial as well (with the inclusion of a clear yet subtle CTA linking back to your site), as this encourages sharing amongst connections—resulting in increased brand awareness and audience outreach.
+Aside from the usual company updates, crafting unique content is crucial as well (with the inclusion of a clear yet subtle CTA linking back to your site), as this encourages sharing among connections—resulting in increased brand awareness and audience outreach.

 SEO optimization is essential too, especially on LinkedIn, since Google displays LinkedIn content in its search results.